|

 You Only Live Twice also broke the house record at the ODEON Leicester Square in

-£9,160 in its final week before transferring to the London Pavilion
+£9,160 in its 11th and final week at the ODEON, before transferring to the London Pavilion

 from Thursday August 31,